Interviewing

 • Send a thank-you note to the employer.
 You want to continue making a good impression long after you’ve left the interview and a thank-you note will help you do that.

-• Evaluate the Job Offer.
-In addition to salary, it’s important to consider the additional benefits that the employer is offering.
+• In addition to salary, it’s important to consider the additional benefits that the employer is offering.
 You should consider this total package before making a decision.
 For assistance with salary ranges, utilize the following: